 The Patsaouras Transit Plaza that escorts Metro passengers to and fro salutes the city’s history.
 Its tiled River Bench is a representation of the LA River that trickles onto Chinese artifacts excavated from the location’s site.
 An 80-foot mural by artist Richard Wyatt honors diversity and generations of Los Angeles settlers.

-Now reborn as Imperial Western Beer Company from acclaimed 213 Hospitality proprietor Cedd Moses, the Harvey House was once a fine dining space to the stars.
+Now reborn as Homebound Brew Haus from acclaimed Pouring with Heart proprietor Cedd Moses, the Harvey House was once a fine dining space to the stars.
 Originally imagined by Mary Coulter, a Santa Fe Railway architect who is credited as the inventor of Southwestern design, the space was a delightful stroll through her whimsical taste.
 Whether tippling at the horseshoe-shaped bar, dazzling under a massive chandelier, passing through the Moorish-style arches, or clacking one’s shoes on the cement tile flooring that emulates a Navajo blanket, The Fred Harvey was a throwback to LAUS’s golden years.

 With such grandeur throughout every inch of the station, Hollywood would be remiss not to take notice.
 Movies such as Blade Runner, The Dark Knight Rises, and Pearl Harbor have been shot at LAUS, revealing it as a station of timeless character and charm.
 Sullen singer Fiona Apple even utilized The Fred Harvey space in the video for her song "Paper Bag."